marmelab/restful.js/README.md

 A pure JS client for interacting with server-side RESTful resources.
 Think Restangular without Angular.

+*Note*: All examples written in this README use the es6 specification.

 ## Installation

 It is available with bower or npm: